hi-hi-ray/labyrinth-hunter/README.md

 ![Image of assets](https://github.com/hi-hi-ray/labyrinth-hunter/blob/master/images-doc/Store%20used.JPG)

-### Artificial Intelligence: The use of NavMesh to use a Search and Arrival Strategy.
+### Artificial Intelligence: The enemy uses NavMesh to try to apply the Seek and Arrive strategy.

 ### Objective: Labyrinth Hunter is a horror game where you have to escape from enemies and grab all the objects on the map.